Economics 101 Is Messing Up Your Pricing! Here’s why.. 🛢️

 A pricing team is unlike a sales and finance team because it seeks to quantify intrinsic value and monetise intangible value to boost revenue and margin.
 This is a quantum leap from simple cost-plus pricing – you don’t need a pricing team for that.

-Great pricing teams challenges conventional and ingrained and often incomplete views on business and business:
+Great pricing teams challenges conventional and ingrained and often incomplete views on Business Economics:

 - You don’t need a pricing team to just sign off and manage discounts and administer markups.